I made 5 AI models argue with each other

 the 12 unique catches

-Across those 5 bug-detection tests, individual models in the debate made 12 catches that were completely unique to them, issues only one model spotted while every other missed:
+Across 5 bug-detection tests (TOCTOU race condition, pagination edge cases, ReDoS regex, timezone comparison, mutable default argument), verd hit 94% average confidence vs 50% for single models, and found 5.0 issues on average vs 1.2-2.8.
+More importantly, individual models made 12 catches that were completely unique to them, issues only one model spotted while every other missed:

 Any single model would have caught at most 3-4 of these.
 The other 8-9 would have been invisible.